 Observed Gaps Sub-Sector Sub-Sector Needs /Challenges Human Resource Public works 1 Architect Lands and physical planning 2 surveyors 2 planners 1 cartographer 1 GIS experts 1 land valuer Housing 1 building inspectors Urban development 1 legal officer 1 Structural engineer 1 prosecutor 1 Quantity surveyor 1 Environmental officer 1 planner Mitigation Measure The cross-sectors responsible for recruitment, the Human resource and the County Public Service board fast track on recruitment process Technology All sub sectors All sub sectors conduct their development processes manually such as record keeping.
 A land information and management system that provides the development of a lands database is required.
 Most offices have no internet access for access to information and research Policies and legislation All sub sectors Currently some of the existing laws and by laws in all the sub sectors are outdated.
 There is need to provide policy guidelines on urban design for zoning and development control.
 This will also include guidelines on the quality of buildings being constructed in the county.
 Policies in matters on land can also be provided through the preparation of local physical development plans.
-Need to train contractors on modern trends in construction, construction laws Residential Housing Official Governor's Deficit and Deputy Governor's Residence is our priority to construct two houses for the County Governor and Deputy County Governor and thus avoid paying rent Drawings Office Public Works The whole county, whether public or private, do not have a single plotting machine (A0-A3 Printer) which means any building drawing MUST be printed in Nairobi.
+Need to train contractors on modern trends in construction, construction laws Residential Housing Deficit Official Governor's and Deputy There is a circular to stop paying rent for Governor's and Deputy Governors residential Houses.
+It is our priority to construct two houses for the County Governor and Deputy County Governor and Governor's Residence thus avoid paying rent Drawings Office Public Works The whole county, whether public or private, do not have a single plotting machine (A0-A3 Printer) which means any building drawing MUST be printed in Nairobi.
 Revenue Generation Housing There are over 400 units of government residential houses that need to be rehabilitated.
 It is of the expertise opinion that once renovated, they can attract a good number of tenants and thus generate revenue for the county

-Pu blic Functions It has been noted that during public Functions, the county has to incur expenses by hiring and setting up a temporary public address dais.
-We recommend to put up one permanent dais system for the purpose of public functions in Garissa township Ca pacity Building Public Works We are concerned that most contractors do not understand the bidding procedures and required documentation.
+Public Functions Public works It has been noted that during public Functions, the county has to incur expenses by hiring and setting up a temporary public address dais.
+We recommend to put up one permanent dais system for the purpose of public functions in Garissa township Capacity Building Public Works We are concerned that most contractors do not understand the bidding procedures and required documentation.
 There is need to offer taining on the same in conjunction with National Construction Authority.
 Also, there is need to carry out continuous professional development for the staff.

-Table7: Capital projects for the 2022-2023 FY
+Table7: Capital projects for the FY2023 -2024